The Danish EU ETS Registry

 The EU ETS Registry is technically operated by the European Commission, which places the registry at the disposal of the member states.
 Further details about the EU ETS Registry are available on the European Commission’s website.

-Establishing accounts in the registry
+Accounts in the Danish EU ETS registry

 Operator holding accounts and aircraft operator holding accounts